-Mold is a common occurrence in many homes, and it can have negative effects on those who are exposed to the fungus.
-Many people often wonder if mold can make them sick.
+Mold is a common occurrence in many homes.
+It can have negative effects on those who are exposed to the fungus.
+Many people often wonder if mold can make them sick which we call mold illness.
 While mold is found virtually everywhere, elevated exposure can be particularly dangerous to certain groups of individuals — such as children, the elderly, and those with compromised immune systems.

 Mold as an Irritant